 There shall be demonstrated commitment to trauma care by the hospital's board of directors, administration, medical staff, and nursing staff to treat any trauma patient presented to the facility for care.
 Methods of demonstrating commitment to the trauma center and system by the hospital shall include, but not be limited to, the following:

-A board of directors' resolution of commitment of hospital financial, human, and physical resources to treat all trauma patients at the level of hospital's approval, regardless of color creed, sex, nationality, place of residence, or financial class.

-A board of directors' resolution of commitment to participate in the state regional trauma system and the local or regional trauma system, if one exists.

-Development of a trauma budget that provides sufficient support to the trauma service and program within the hospital.

-Institution of procedures to document and review all transfers with neighboring hospitals and trauma centers for transfers into and out of the hospital.

 Establishment of policies and procedures for the maintenance of the services essential to a trauma center and system as outlined in this standards document.
 (See Standard II.C.)